curl/everything-curl/curl.md

 download sites are done by gracious volunteers outside of the project.

-As of a few years back, we make an effort to do our releases on an eight week cycle and unless somereally serious and urgent problem shows up we stick to this schedule.
+As of a few years back, we make an effort to do our releases on an eight week cycle and unless some really serious and urgent problem shows up we stick to this schedule.
 On a Wednesday, and then again a Wednesday eight weeks later and so it continues.
 Non-stop.